pyxem/kikuchipy/doc/report_handling_manual.rst

 :orphan:

 ========================================================
-KikuchiPy Code of Conduct - How to follow up on a report
+kikuchipy Code of Conduct - How to follow up on a report
 ========================================================

-This is the manual followed by KikuchiPy's Code of Conduct Committee.
+This is the manual followed by kikuchipy's Code of Conduct Committee.
 It's used when we respond to an issue to make sure we're consistent and fair.

 Enforcing the Code of Conduct impacts our community today and for the future.